 Press release after the meeting of the Financial Stability Committee on macroprudential supervision

-The meeting of the Financial Stability Committee (FSC) held on 28 September 2021 was attended by the following persons:
+The meeting of the Financial Stability Committee on macroprudential supervision of 23 September 2022 was attended by:

 - Paweł Szałamacha, Member of the Management Board of Narodowy Bank Polski as the Chair of the Committee,